An operator learning perspective on parameter-to-observable maps: Statistical theory for regression of linear function-to-scalar maps

 and the operator $A_N\colon \R^N\to H$ and posterior covariance $\Lambda^{(N)}\in\cL(H)$ satisfy

 We take a frequentist consistency perspective by assuming there exists a fixed ground truth $\fd\in H$ that generates the data $Y$ in \eqref{eqn:model_data_qoi_cat}.
 Abusing notation by using the same symbol for $Y$, this means that we observe the output response data\footnote{The actual noise process $\Xi$ in the observed data \eqref{eqn:model_data_qoi_cat_dagger} need not match the assumed Gaussian likelihood model implied by \eqref{eqn:model_data_qoi}.
-Indeed, the main results in Subsection~\ref{sec:linear_main} remain valid for any centered square integrable random vector with isotropic covariance.}
+Indeed, the main results in Subsection~\ref{sec:linear_main} for the posterior mean remain valid for any centered square integrable random vector with isotropic covariance.}

 Our estimator of $\fd$ is then taken to be the posterior mean $\bar{f}^{(N)}=A_NY$ from \eqref{eqn:posterior_ee} with $Y$ as in \eqref{eqn:model_data_qoi_cat_dagger}.
-However, this particular estimator is chosen to simplify the exposition.
+However, the particular estimator $\bar{f}^{(N)}$ is chosen to simplify the exposition.
 As explained in Remark~\ref{rmk:contraction}, the analysis remains valid if the full posterior distribution $\normal(\bar{f}^{(N)}, \Lambda^{(N)})$ from \eqref{eqn:posterior_ee} is used to estimate $\fd$ instead of just its mean.
 Posterior contraction rates also follow as a consequence.

 Instead of measuring the quality of our estimate of $\fd$ in the $H$-norm, we consider a weaker weighted norm induced by the average squared prediction error of the estimator.
-This is more common in statistical learning than in statistical inverse problems.
+This weighted norm is more common in statistical learning than in statistical inverse problems; it includes the $H$-norm as a special case whenever $\Cov(\nu')=\Id_H$.
 To this end, let $\nu'$ be a centered Borel probability measure supported on a sufficiently large space containing $H$.
-We are interested in the out-of-distribution test squared error of $\bar{f}^{(N)}$ with respect to $\nu'$, which is given by
+We are interested in the out-of-distribution test squared error of $\bar{f}^{(N)}$ with respect to the test distribution $\nu'$, which is given by

 The derivation of this identity is explained in Appendix~\ref{appx:proofs_linear_ee}.
 Equation~\eqref{eqn:test_error_weighted} is equivalent to the squared $L^2_{\nu'}(H;\R)$ Bochner norm error between the functionals.